-In May 2017, Al invested US\$1.0 million (\$\P\$49.7 million) in equity shares at Madaket, the owner of Madaket Healthcare.
+In May 2017, AI invested US\$1.0 million (£49.7 million) in equity shares at Madaket, the owner of Madaket Healthcare.
 Madaket developed Electronic Data Interchange Enrollment, a service platform that automates healthcare provider data management processes in the United States.

-Al recognized losses in fair value adjustment in its investment in Madaket amounting to ₱16.4 million and ₱13.3 million in 2020 and 2019, respectively (nil in 2021).
+AI recognized losses in fair value adjustment in its investment in Madaket amounting to \$\mathbb{P}16.4\$ million in 2020.